crowdfavorite-mirrors/wp-xml-sitemap-feed/readme.txt

 You might be experiencing an issue with your servers PHP memory limit.
 The plugin attempts to increase the memory limit to 256M by itself but in some rare cases that does not work.
 Or your site is just so big that that is not even enough...
 In those cases, you should see a messages like `PHP Fatal error: Allowed memory size of xxxxxx bytes exhausted.` in your server/account error log file.

-Read more on (Increasing memory allocated to PHP)[http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP] (try a value higher than 256M) or ask your hosting provider what you can do.
+Read more on [Increasing memory allocated to PHP](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) (try a value higher than 256M) or ask your hosting provider what you can do.

+== Translation ==

+1. Install PoEdit on your computer.

+2. Open the template translation database xml-sitemap-xx_XX.po in this plugins /languages/ directory with PoEdit.

+3. Go to Edit > Preferences and on the tab Editor check the option to compile a .mo database on save automatically.
+Close with OK.

+4. Go to Catalog > Settings and set your name, e-mail address, language and country.
+Close with OK.

+5. Go to Catalog > Update from POT-file and select the main xml-sitemap-feed.pot file.
+Then accept all new and removed translation strings with OK.

+6. Now go ahead and start translating all the texts listed in PoEdit.

+7. When done, go to File > Save as... and replace the xx_XX in the file name with the appropriate language and country code for your translation.
+Leave the rest of the file name the same and Save.

+8. Upload the automatically created xml-sitemap-feed-xx_XX.mo database file (where xx_XX should now be your language and country code) to the plugins /languages/ directory on your WordPress site.

+9. After verifying the translations work on your site, send the .mo file to ravanhagen@gmail.com and don't forget to tell me how and with what link you would like to be mentioned in the credits!

+Thanks for sharing your translation :)

 == Screenshots ==